songhengyang/face_landmark_factory/README.md

     This tool helps the user to manually correct the postions of the face landmark.
 The tool reads the original image file, the face box positions file of the jason format, and the face landmark annotation file, and displays the image of the face box and the landmark that has been marked, and the user can use the keyboard to correct the positions of the landmark.
 The facial landmark are manually corrected, and finally the corrected face box position file and the face landmark file are generated.

-    Parameter Description:
+Parameter Description

-    INPUT_DIR, the face box positions file directory and the upper level directory of the face landmark file directory
+INPUT_DIR, the directory storing files of facial dimensions and the files of facial landmarks, such as:

-    Such as: INPUT_DIR = "../data/json"
+    INPUT_DIR = "../data/json"

-    Instructions for correcting the facial labelling positions using the keyboard (requires activation by click the right button):
+Instructions for correcting the facial landmarks with keyboard (requires activation of the window by click the right button):

     Press the space bar: next image file

     Press b: the previous image file